 You should see "Authorization has been granted successfully.
 Please switch to your application."

-Close your browser and return to GAPS.
+Close your browser and return to Password Sync.
 The Status value should change to Authorized.

 - Click Next.

-- Select the authorization access method for GAPS to use to query Active Directory.
-The options available are described below.
+- Select the authorization access method for Password Sync to use to query Microsoft Active Directory.
+For details, go to Authorization access methods (below).

-If you're using GADS, this setting is usually identical to the GADS Base DN setting.
+If you're using Google Cloud Directory Sync (GCDS), this setting is usually identical to the GCDS base DN setting.

 - Click Finish.

-- Repeat this section for each of the domain controllers in your domain.
+- Repeat these steps for each domain controller in your domain.